Deficiency and excess of magnesium in cannabis plants

 Hi John C, If the lower parts of the plant - the oldest leaves - are turning yellow, then it's more likely that your plants have nitrogen deficiency.
 When plants need nitrogen to produce new shoots and can't find it in the soil they use the nitrogen stored in their fan leaves.
 Also, keep in mind that excess magnesium causes calcium lockouts, so once your plants are flushed remember to use a fertiliser with calcium.
 Hope it helped!

-Do you want to give your opinion on deficiency-excess-magnesium-cannabis or ask a question about this product?
+Do you want to give your opinion on "Deficiency and excess of magnesium in cannabis plants" or ask a question abut this post?

 About this Cannabis Blog